-(5) Occupational Therapy
+(5) Occupational Therapy Services

-(a) Occupational therapy is the application of occupation-oriented or goal-oriented activity to achieve optimum functioning, to prevent dysfunction, and to promote health.
-Occupational therapy services include assisting in the evaluation of an individual to determine level of functioning by applying diagnostic and prognostic tasks and guiding and treating individuals in the prescribed therapy to secure and/or obtain necessary functioning.

-(b) Therapists may also provide consultation and training to staff or caregivers (such as client's family and /or foster family).
-Services to direct caregivers will be allowed when the service to caregivers is for the direct benefit of the recipient and is necessary to enable the recipient to be cared for outside of an institution.

-(c) Services must be prescribed by a physician and be provided on an individual basis.
+- (a) Occupational Ttherapy Services are is the application of occupation-oriented or goal-oriented activity to achieve optimum functioning, to prevent dysfunction, and to promote health.
+Occupational Ttherapy Sservices include assisting in the evaluation of an waiver recipient individual to determine level of functioning by applying diagnostic and prognostic tasks and guiding and treating waiver recipients individuals in the prescribed therapy to secure and/or obtain necessary functioning. - (b) Therapists may also provide consultation and training to staff or caregivers (such as waiver recipient's elient's family and /or foster family).
+Services to direct caregivers will be allowed when the service to caregivers is for the direct benefit of the waiver recipient and is necessary to enable the waiver recipient to be cared for outside of an institution. - (c) Services must be prescribed by a physician and be provided on an individual basis.
 The need for service must be documented in the case record.
-Services must be listed on the care plan and be provided and billed by the hour.
-Occupational therapy is covered under the State Plan for eligible recipients as a result of an EPSDT screening.
-Therefore, this service is limited to recipients age 21 and over.
+Services must be listed on the waiver recipient's approved plan of care plan and be provided and billed in 15 minute increments.by the hour.
+Occupational therapy is covered under the State Plan for eligible waiver recipients as a result of an EPSDT screening.
+Therefore, this service is limited to waiver recipients age 21 and over.
 Group therapy will not be reimbursed.

-(d) Providers of service must maintain a service log that documents specific days on which occupational therapy services were delivered.

-(e) Occupational Therapy can be directed by individual participants or family but must adhere to all the traditional service rules.
+- (d) Providers of service must maintain a service log that documents specific days on which Ooccupational Ttherapy Services were delivered. - (e) Occupational Therapy can be directed by individual participants or family but must adhere to all the traditional service rules.

-(6) Speech and Language Therapy
+(6) Speech and Language Therapy Services

-(a) Speech and language therapy are diagnostic, screening, preventive, corrective services provided on an individual basis, when referred by a physician (M.D., D.O.).

-(b) These services may include:

-1. Screening and evaluation of individuals' speech and hearing functions and comprehensive speech and language evaluations when so indicated;

-2. Participation in the continuing interdisciplinary evaluation of individuals for purposes of implementing, monitoring and following up on individuals' habilitation programs; and

-3. Treatment services as an extension of the evaluation process that include:

-(i) Consulting with others working with the individual for speech education and improvement,

-(ii) Designing specialized programs for developing an individual's communication skills comprehension and expression.

-(c) Therapists may also provide training to staff and caregivers (such as a client's family and/or foster family).
-Services to direct caregivers will be allowed when the service to caregivers is for the direct benefit of the recipient and is necessary to enable the recipient to be cared for outside of an institution.

-(d) Speech and language therapy services must be listed on the care plan and prescribed by a physician.
+- (a) Speech and Llanguage Ttherapy Services are diagnostic, screening, preventive, corrective services provided on an individual basis, when referred by a physician (M.D., D.O.). - (b) These services may include: - 1.
+Screening and evaluation of waiver recipients' individuals' speech and hearing functions and comprehensive speech and language evaluations when so indicated; - 2.
+Participation in the continuing interdisciplinary evaluation of waiver recipients individuals for purposes of implementing, monitoring and following up on waiver recipients' individuals' habilitation programs; and - 3.
+Treatment services as an extension of the evaluation process that include: - (i) Consulting with others working with the waiver recipient individual for speech education and improvement, - (ii) Designing specialized programs for developing an waiver recipient's individual's communication skills comprehension and expression. - (c) Therapists may also provide training to staff and caregivers (such as a waiver recipient's client's family and/or foster family).
+Services to direct caregivers will be allowed when the service to caregivers is for the direct benefit of the waiver recipient and is necessary to enable the waiver recipient to be cared for outside of an institution. - (d) Speech and Llanguage Ttherapy Services must be listed on the care plan and prescribed by a physician.
 The need for service must be documented in the case record.
-Services shall be provided and billed by the hour.
-Speech and language therapy is covered under the State Plan for eligible recipients as a result of an EPSDT screening.
-Therefore, this service is limited to recipients age 21 and over.
-Group therapy will not be reimbursed.

-(e) Providers of service must maintain a service log that documents specific days on which speech and language therapy services were delivered.

-(f) Speech and Language Therapy can be directed by individual participants or family but must adhere to all the traditional service rules.
+Services shall be provided and billed as an encounter unit of service by the hour.
+Speech and Llanguage Ttherapy Services are is covered under the State Plan for eligible waiver recipients as a result of an EPSDT screening.
+Therefore, this service is limited to waiver recipients age 21 and over.
+Group therapy will not be reimbursed. - (e) Providers of service must maintain a service log that documents specific days on which Sepech and Llanguage Ttherapy Services were delivered. - (f) Speech and Language Therapycan be directed by individual participants or family but must adhere to all the traditional service rules.

-(7) Physical Therapy
+(7) Physical Therapy Services